-7. Sub Area 4 - Government Road to aqueduct over the Blackwater Valley Road
+6. Sub Area 4 - Government Road to aqueduct over the Blackwater Valley Road

-- 7.1 Government Road bridge forms the start of this sub area which is a bridge of no heritage value that is due to be replaced as part of the Wellesley redevelopment.
-Pedestrians can travel under the bridge using the stairs, although an alternative level access is provided by the tow path however this requires pedestrians and cyclists to cross Government Road. - 7.2 The tow path and canal travel under a railway bridge which act as a character transition point with the elevation of this section compared to adjoining offering some far reaching views and the amount of tree coverage reducing providing a sense of openness. - 7.3 The canal remains elevated until it reaches the aqueduct that was constructed in the mid 1990's to enable the canal to pass over the over the A331 Blackwater Valley Relief Road and river Blackwater.
+- 6.1 Government Road bridge forms the start of this sub area which is a bridge of no heritage value that is due to be replaced as part of the Wellesley redevelopment.
+Pedestrians can travel under the bridge using the stairs, although an alternative level access is provided by the tow path however this requires pedestrians and cyclists to cross Government Road. - 6.2 The tow path and canal travel under a railway bridge which act as a character transition point with the elevation of this section of the canal offering some far-reaching views and the reduced tree coverage providing a sense of openness. - 6.3 The canal remains elevated until it reaches the aqueduct that was constructed in the mid 1990's to enable the canal to pass over the over the A331 Blackwater Valley Relief Road and river Blackwater.
 The aqueduct is located outside of Rushmoor borough in neighbouring Surrey Heath.

-- 7.4 The core views from the sub area are: - From the elevated section of the canal tow path looking North there are sections with open views over the Gold Valley Lakes and beyond. - From the elevated section of the canal there are breaks in the established tree buffer located on the embankments providing views to the south of the built-up area of Aldershot. - View looking east towards the Aqueduct (located in Surrey Heath Borough)
+- 6.4 The core views from the sub area are: - From the elevated section of the canal tow path looking North there are sections with open views over the Gold Valley Lakes and beyond (image 27). - From the elevated section of the canal there are breaks in the established tree buffer located on the embankments providing views to the south of the built-up area of Aldershot (image 28). - View looking east towards the Aqueduct located in Surrey Heath Borough (image 29).